 "I have the pleasure of teaching Hillsdale College students how to become ethical, hardworking journalists."

 "Being a good broadcaster is so much more than having the requisite technical training.
 It’s just as important to have knowledge about the world around you."

 This two-semester sequence focuses on journalistic writing and an ethical free press.Read More

 This course helps students improve as political reporters and commentators by writing stories on public figures and elections as well as op-eds on public-policy topics.Read More

 Pulliam Distinguished Visiting Fellowship

 Each semester, Hillsdale College invites a practicing journalist to spend a two-week residence on campus as a Eugene C. Pulliam Distinguished Visiting Fellow in Journalism.
 During this time, Pulliam Fellows teach a one-credit course for students, consult with the staff of the student newspaper, and deliver a public lecture.

 Past Pulliam Fellows have included Richard Brookhiser,Tim Carney, Andrew Ferguson, Nolan Finley, Jonah Goldberg, Stephen Hayes, Mark Hemingway, Mollie Hemingway, William McGurn, Naomi Schaefer Riley, P.J.
-O’Rourke, James Rosen, David Satter, Mark Steyn, Kimberley Strassel, and Kevin Williamson.
+O’Rourke, James Rosen, David Satter, Mark Steyn, Kimberley Strassel, Kevin Williamson, Lee Habeeb, and David Goldman.

 The purpose of the Hillsdale College student newspaper is to provide news and entertainment to the Hillsdale College community, as well as to give students an opportunity to learn and practice journalism.